caglarorhan/chrome-extensions-development-notes/chrome-extensions-development-notes.md

 **Notifications**

 A notification is classical chrome notification which arises from right bottom corner of the window.
 This action must be declared in permissions section inside manifest.json file (check the permissions header).
-After adding notifications to permissions keys value section you can use Notifications API.
+After adding notifications to permissions array, you can use Notifications API.
 There are types, methods and events on this API.
-Basically create a notification object and give it to the notifications create method.
+Basically create a notification object and give it to the notifications create method with a given name.

     var notifOptions = {
                         type: 'basic',